Skip to content

 Daedalus is a desktop-only wallet.
 It is supported on Windows, macOS, and Linux.
 There is no mobile or browser version of the wallet because, as a full-node wallet, it requires a complete copy of the blockchain saved on the computer to work.

 So, as you use the Daedalus wallet, you’re running a local node and can participate in Cardano’s consensus mechanism.
-This intensive process requires resources that can typically only be found on a desktop.
+The intensive process requires resources that are typically only available on a desktop.
 You need:

 • Storage the size of Cardano.
-This is up to 300 GB for the full blockchain, which will be downloaded after you install the application.
+Up to 300 GB for the full blockchain, which will be downloaded after you install the application.

 • A good chunk of memory.
-The node must regularly sync with the rest of the network, which consumes a significant amount of memory.
+The node must regularly sync with the rest of the network, which consumes significant memory.
 You need at least 24 GB of RAM, though it’s recommended you bring 32 GB to the table.

 You’ll receive a 24-word recovery phrase containing the keys you need to manage your assets.
 The wallet doesn’t store a copy of the phrase, meaning that full control and responsibility are yours.